thebridsk/bridgescorer/README.md

 ## Server Key for HTTPS Connection

-To generate the server key for the HTTPS Connection run the
+To generate the server key for the HTTPS Connection run the following:

 	cd jvm
 	md key